-The term capacity-building
+The term capacity development

 is defined by the United Nations Development Group (UNDG)

-as the process whereby people, organisations and society as a whole unleash, strengthen, create, adapt and maintain the ability to manage their affairs over time.
+as the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt and maintain the ability to manage their affairs over time.
 Any intervention or activity purposely designed to contribute to the development or strengthening of the capabilities of people, institutions and systems is considered to be capacity-building.

 Parties to the Convention on Biological Diversity